yeehaa123/presentation-moonconf/slides.md

 <!---

-So with Offcourse, I chose to go a different route and design a custom serverless frontend, based around the same principles as a microservices architecture.
-Clojurescript proved to be a fitting choice, because it provided me with the right set of primitives to implement the characteristics, not to mimic the implementation.
+So with Offcourse, I chose to go a different route and designed a custom serverless frontend.
+This design based around the same principles as a microservices architecture.
+Clojurescript proved to be a fitting choice, because it provided me with the right set of primitives to implement the characteristics of this pattern, not to mimic the backend implementation on the frontend.

-In our architecture, we use Stuart Sierra's creatively named 'Component' library to implement the services: common frontend services like a router, a datastore, and a view renderer all function independently of each other.
+In our architecture, we use Stuart Sierra's creatively named 'Component' library to implement the services: common frontend services like a router, a datastore, and a view renderer that all function independently of each other.

 Core.Async's channels are clojurescript's alternative to a message broker, while the go-block in the same library help us to prevent synchronous coupling between the different components.